 3.4.1 Reference Plane

-The reference plane is used for transferring return current.
-In the four-layer design, layer one has a high-frequency return currency on the second layer, and the fourth layer also has a high frequency on the third layer hence there is no difference with the six-layer PCB.
+The reference plane is used for transferring the return current.
+In the four-layer design, layer one has a high-frequency return currency on the second layer, and the fourth layer also has a high frequency on the third layer; hence there is no difference with the six-layer PCB.

-When the reference planes are moved closer to the routing or signal layers you will have cut up on the loop area that determines the emissions that are radiated and the susceptibility when in high frequency.
+When the reference planes are moved closer to the routing or signal layers, you will have cut up on the loop area that determines the radiated emissions and the susceptibility when in high frequency.

 The following are some of the factors that make the six-layer stack to work well.